 Cubital tunnel syndrome is more prevalent in console gamers due to the position of the hands and arms while gripping a controller.
 If you’re a console gamer, you’re more likely to develop cubital tunnel syndrome if you lean your elbows on your knees or on the armrests of your chair.

 Note: although more common in console gamers, PC gamers are not completely excluded from experiencing cubital tunnel syndrome.
-If you’re a PC gamer, you may still rest your elbows on the armrests, and this may lead to symptoms.
+If you’re a PC gamer, you may still be at risk for developing cubital tunnel syndrome.

 It’s important to know some basic anatomy of the elbow to understand cubital tunnel syndrome.